-Last year after Halloween, I found a Mr Potato Head Pirate Pumpkin Kit in the clearance section at our grocery store.
+Last year after Halloween, I found a Mr Potato Head Pumpkin Kit in the clearance section at our grocery store.
 I thought my son might enjoy it this year (and hopefully future years too) so I tossed it into the cart.
 Fast forward to late September when I bought him a pumpkin from the craft store to decorate.
-Knowing my toddler, I knew he would want to pull the pieces in & out and play with it so I went with a fake pumpkin instead of a real one.
+Knowing my toddler, I knew he would want to pull the pieces in and out to play with it so I went with a fake pumpkin instead of a real one.

 During a naptime, I prepped the pumpkin using my scrapbooking and stamping supplies to help.
 I dipped the prong from each piece into a black stamp pad so when I determined it’s position, I could press it to the pumpkin and have an instant mark.
 Then used my paper piercing tool to poke holes in the pumpkin.
 The holes were just large enough to help me press the pieces in and make perfect fitting holes.